Careers @ OJP

 The Internship Program is designed to provide students enrolled in a wide variety of educational institutions, from high school to graduate level, with opportunities to work in agencies and explore Federal careers while still in school and while getting paid for the work performed.
 Students who successfully complete the program may be eligible for conversion to a permanent job in the civil service.
 This Program replaces the Student Career Experience Program (SCEP) and Student Temporary Employment Program (STEP).

-The Office of Justice Programs (OJP) offers paid volunteer internship opportunities to undergraduate and graduate students who are U.S. citizens.
-Diverse academic, personal and professional backgrounds and interests are welcomed for consideration.
-OJP internships are temporary positions not to exceed September 30th.
-The vacancy announcements for summer volunteer intern positions are posted during the fall of the preceding year and will be available for review via www.usajobs.gov.
+OJP also offers paid summer internships that are temporary positions not to exceed September 30th.
+The vacancy announcements for summer intern positions are typically posted in the fall of the preceding year and will be available for review via USAJobs.

 Questions regarding Student Employment Programs at OJP can be directed to firstname.lastname@example.org.